OpenVoiceOS/ovos-technical-manual/docs/core.md

 ## Utterance Transformers

+**NEW** in `ovos-core` version **0.0.8**, originally developed for [Neon](https://github.com/NeonGeckoCom/neon-transformers)

 when `ovos-core` receives a natural language query/ `utterance` from a user it is sent to a "preprocessing stage"

-The `utterance` transformers framework consists of any number of plugins ordered by priority, the `utterance` and message.`context` can the be mutated by any of those plugins
+The `utterance` transformers framework consists of any number of plugins ordered by priority (developer defined), the `utterance` and message.`context` are sent sequentially to all transformer plugins, and can be mutated by any of those plugins

-utterance transformers have been introduced in `ovos-core` **0.0.8**, originally developed for [Neon](https://github.com/NeonGeckoCom/neon-transformers)

 | plugin                            | description                           | source                                                                                                                          |